pauliuuso/Lichat/README.md

 6. Install lichat, after it, delete install folder from your server.
 7. That's it, you can login with your administrative account.

-NOTE: if you are hosting lichat in a subdirectory, example "http://your_lichat_url/my_directory", then you have to change your base directory, open lichat index.html and change line 5 from "<base href='/'>" to <base href="'/my_directory'>"
+NOTE: if you are hosting lichat in a subdirectory, example "http://your_lichat_url/my_directory", then you have to change your base directory, open lichat index.html and change line 5 from "<base href='/'>" to "<base href='/my_directory'>"